LinuxCommandLibrary

 Unmask a service

-$ systemctl unmask [service_name]
+$ systemctl unmask service_name

 copy

-Unmask and start a service immediately
+Unmask and start immediately

-$ systemctl unmask [service_name] --now
+$ systemctl unmask --now service_name

 copy